joseotaviorf/oh-my-pi/dags/for_rent/metric_rent__gross_profit/metric_rent__gross_profit.md

-## Metric Rent Tickets
+## Metric Rent Gross Profit

 ### Purpose

-The listings domain follows the volume of tickets received.
+Rental gross profit metrics.
+It contains the metrics of rental revenues and its taxes to calculate the net revenue.

 ### Execution Interval